x2q/dotbootstrap/_posts/2012-02-18-howto-packet-snifferhttps-router-pcmac.markdown

 ```

-  </li><li> Remote command packet sniffing with raw packet dump to a local file.<br />
+Remote command packet sniffing with raw packet dump to a local file.

-    This command will do a remote packet capture on the switch and
-    save the raw packet data on the local PC, where it can be analysed
-    with <a href="http://www.wireshark.org">Wireshark</a> or other tools.<br />
+This command will do a remote packet capture on the switch and save the raw packet data on the local PC, where it can be analysed with <a href="http://www.wireshark.org">Wireshark</a> or other tools.

 ```